Tsurumine Hachimangū (鶴嶺八幡宮)

 Futokorojima Benzaiten (懐嶋弁財天) enshrines the kami Ichikishimahime no Mikoto (市杵島姫命).
 Benzaiten, originally an Indian goddess Saraswati, was identified with Ichikishimahime no Mikoto during the days of shinbutsu-shugo.

-The paved sando has bird footprints.
-There is also a small pond with Japanese rice fish on the left side of Futokorojima Benzaiten.
+The paved sando of Futokorojima Benzaiten has bird footprints.
+There is also a small pond with Japanese rice fish on the left side of the shrine.

 Comments